marchock/jigsaw/README.md

 A responsive grid system...

-- three options to input grid elements
+- three options to create grid elements
 - define the number of grid elements to load at a time
 - inherit a width from a containing element if specified
 - hide and show outer guttering